towolf/towolf.github.com/docs/PsychBasic/DrawFormattedText.markdown

 starts at x-position zero, otherwise it starts at the specified position 'sx'.
 If sx=='center', then each line of text is horizontally centered in the window.
-If sx=='right', then each line of text is right justified to the right border of the target window, or of 'winRect' if provided. 'sy' defines the top border of the text.
+If sx=='right', then each line of text is right justified to the right border of the target window, or of 'winRect', if provided.
+The options sx == 'wrapat' and sx == 'justifytomax' try to align the start of each text line to the left border and the end of each text line to either the specified 'wrapat' number of columns, or to the width of the widest line of text in the text string, causing all lines of text to appear of roughly even width.
+This is achieved by adjusting the width of blanks between words in each line of text to even out text line length.
+The sx == 'wrapat' and sx == 'justifytomax' options are considered experimental.
+They only work for non-flipped, simple text, and even there they may work badly, so don't rely on them doing the right thing without assistance of your code, e.g., breaking text into lines of reasonably similar length.
+The justification functions will not justify text which deviates by more than ptb\_drawformattedtext\_padthresh from the target width of the text, with ptb\_drawformattedtext\_padthresh being a global variable you can set.
+It defaults to 0.333 ie., doesn't justify text lines if the text lines are more than 33% shorter than the reference line.

+'sy' defines the top border of the text.
 If left out, it starts at the top of the window, otherwise it starts at the specified vertical pixel position.
 If sy=='center', then the whole text is vertically centered in the window. 'color' is the color value of the text \(color index or \[r g b\] triplet or \[r g b a\] quadruple\).
 If color is left out, the current text